Logiqx/gpx-ideas/docs/gpx/proposal/README.md

 It is notable that TrackPointExtension v2 (circa 2015) introduced `<speed>`, `<course>` and `<bearing>`, providing a "proper" way to include course and speed in GPX 1.1 files.

-Sadly, adoption of TrackPointExtension v2 for `<course>` and `<speed>`  in GPX 1.1 files is not evident for the big brands; Garmin, Suunto, COROS, etc.
+Sadly, adoption of TrackPointExtension v2 for `<course>` and `<speed>`  in GPX 1.1 files is not evident for the big brands (e.g. Garmin, Suunto, COROS) or within 3rd party apps for smartphones and smartwatches.

 #### TrackPointExtras (TPX)